Forbidden dances and deadly marathons: 5 facts about the history of dancing

 Strictly Come Dancing – inspired by the long-running BBC series Come Dancing, which ran between 1949 and 1998 – is a reality television phenomenon.
-Now in its 16th UK series and produced in more than 50 countries (often under the alternative name Dancing with the Stars) the show pairs celebrities with professional dance partners to compete in a dancing competition full of skill, theatre and glitz, overseen by a panel of judges armed with glittery score paddles and eagle-eyed critiques.
+Produced in more than 50 countries (often under the alternative name Dancing with the Stars) the show pairs celebrities with professional dance partners to compete in a dancing competition full of skill, theatre and glitz, overseen by a panel of judges armed with glittery score paddles and eagle-eyed critiques.
 So, what’s the history behind some of our favourite routines, costumes and dance steps?
 Here are five facts from dance history…

 Over the course of the series, Strictly Come Dancing contestants are challenged to learn a variety of ballroom and Latin dances.
 Many of these have long traditions, from the passionate Paso doble – a French dance which takes inspiration from the Spanish tradition of bull-fighting – to the elegant waltz, which first originated at the end of the 18th century as a lively peasant dance.
 Although the latter is a popular dance on Strictly today, it wasn’t always considered appropriate; when the waltz, in which men and women spin together in close contact, first appeared in Regency society, the sight of dancers clasped in each other’s arms led many to condemn the German dance as depraved.